ytsr1988/java-class-test-and-learning/JavaClassTest/README.md

 # java-class-test-and-learning
-For personal usage, test the functionality of Java class, such as the inheritance of class.
+For personal usage, test the functionality of Java class, such as the inheritance of class, etc.